simaysanli/Parking-System/README.md

 	{
 	    "msg": "the ÄE-A0574 is not a valid German plate" }

+Plate is inserted as ÄFGE-AÄ123.
+422 status code and message are returned.

+Request:

+	{
+		"plate": "ÄFGE-AÄ123"
+	}

+Response:

+	{
+	    "msg": "the ÄFGE-AÄ123 is not a valid German plate" }

 Plate is inserted as ÄBE-AA231.
 200 status code and message are returned.

 Request: